readium/architecture/proposals/000-composite-fetcher-api.md

 #### `CachingFetcher` Class

-Caches resources of a child fetcher on the disk, for example for offline access.
+Caches resources of a child fetcher on the file system, to implement offline access.

-API still to be determined.
+API to be determined in its own proposal.

 ## Rationale and Alternatives

-What other designs have been considered, and why you chose this approach instead.
+The first design considered was to handle HREF routing and resources caching in other Readium components, such as the *navigator*.
+But there are several drawbacks:

+* It complexifies navigators which are already quite complicated.
+* Routing makes more sense at the file format level, which navigators are not supposed to be aware of.
+* Adding features such as caching at the `Publication` level, via an internal `Fetcher`, means that any component using the `Publication` will benefit from it.

 ## Drawbacks and Limitations

-The fetcher is an optional component in Readium architecture.
-Which means that other components such as the navigator could bypass the features introduced by the fetcher layer, e.g. caching, injection, etc.
+The fetcher is an optional component in the Readium architecture.
+Therefore, other components could bypass the features introduced by the fetcher layer, such as caching and injection.

-This might be fine in some cases, such as an HTML WebPub, but the navigator implementations provided by Readium should use the fetcher as much as possible.
+While this might be fine in some cases, such as for an HTML WebPub, the *navigators* provided by Readium should use the fetcher as much as possible.

-To alleviate this issue on mobile platforms, a `PublicationServer` component could:
+This issue occurs in particular when parsing a manifest containing remote URLs, which could be requested directly by some navigators.
+To alleviate this problem, a `PublicationServer` component could:

-1. Serve the `Publication` through HTTP.
+1. Serve the `Publication` through a local HTTP server.
-2. Produce a copy of the `Publication` for the navigator, adapting the absolute manifest links to be served by the `PublicationServer`.
+2. Produce a copy of the `Publication` for the navigator, modifying the remote manifest links to use the local URLs instead.
-   * By serving remote resources, the `PublicationServer` would then act as a proxy to the remote servers and allow injection to happen.
+   * By serving remote resources, the `PublicationServer` would then act as a proxy to the remote servers, and allow injection to happen through the `Fetcher` layer.
-3. (Optionally) Transform the resources to map the remote links in the content itself.
+3. To go even further, a `ResourceTransformer` could replace remote URLs with local ones in the resources content itself.

-A particularly tricky situation is to intercept the external links in a web view.
-Usually, web views will trigger the request internally.
-If the web view doesn't offer a native interception mechanism, we probably need to transform the resource itself to convert links.
-Or we can own this shortcoming and document it.
+   * A particularly tricky situation is to intercept the external links in a web view, because it will usually trigger the request internally.
+If the web view doesn't offer a native interception mechanism, then transforming links in the content itself could be a workaround.

 ## Future Possibilities
-(*if relevant*)

-Think about what the natural extension and evolution of your proposal would be.
-This is also a good place to "dump ideas", if they are out of scope for the proposal but otherwise related.
+While `Fetcher` is used internally in `Publication`, it is not tightly coupled to it – it's only dependency is to the `Link` core model.
+Therefore, it could be used for other purposes.

+Some types could be further specified in their own proposal:

+* Caching and network policies are complex matters, and a `CachingFetcher` needs to be well thought out.
+  * Pre-loading of resources and cache invalidation needs some communication with the *navigator*.
+Therefore, a `CachingFetcher` probably needs to be paired with a publication service.
+* Some resource transformers should expose additional APIs, for example the `HTMLInjectionTransformer` might be mutable to switch scripts or to update a CSS theme.